Thanks for stopping by! You will find literary things here 🙂

-She conducted a Creative Writing Workshop in Atta Galatta, Bangalore.
-She was a featured poet at Tuesdays with the Bard, Urban Solace Cafe, Bangalore.
+- Featured poet at Tuesdays with the Bard, Urban Solace Cafe, Bangalore.

 ‘Very moving story.
 Honest and bold.
 Carefully woven with minute details.
 Congratulations.
 I started reading and could not stop.
 Very well written.
 It is balanced and does not cross the limits anywhere.
 There were moments when I felt it was going in a certain known direction but it stopped just short of it.
 It is not judgmental about any characters.
 This is the strength of the story.
 It has happened because the writer is very honest.
 Every character has got her/his space.
 Enough to live as they please.’

 – Vivek Shanbhag, Author of Ghachar Ghochar (Among others)